Dinhhokhanhnhat/Hello-Minimal-Launcher-HML/README.txt

-HML - Hello, Minimal Launcher.
 "We play Minecraft Java but pocket edition."

-HML is an all-in-one Minecraft Launcher, you can play Minecraft directly without having to install JDK (Java Development Kit) or JRE (Java Runtime Environment).
-HML is a great choice if you want to experience Minecraft on any device without worrying about user permissions.
+HML is an all-in-one Minecraft Launcher, you can play Minecraft directly without having to install JDK or JRE.
+HML is a great choice if you want to play Minecraft on any device without worrying about user permissions.

 DON'T MODIFY ANYTHING, UNLESS YOU UNDERSTAND WHAT ARE YOU DOING!
 Remember: "If it ain't broke don't fix it".